 I was diagnosed with anemia in 2007 and probably spent all of my high school and collegiate years running with an iron deficiency.

 This is so important for runners to pay attention to, many well-meaning, hard working professionals are missing this one.

-You can have all the motivation in the world but if your body runs low on iron it’s ability to transport oxygen to your working muscles is severely hampered.
+You can have all the motivation in the world.
+That being said, if your body runs low on iron its ability to transport oxygen to your working muscles is severely hampered.